 Time management and productivity consultant Robyn Pearce on how to work fewer hours for more pay.

-My last column activated a lot of discussion about work/life balance and the hours we work so I thought you might be interested in Kim's story.
+about work/life balance and the hours we work so I thought you might be interested in Kim's story.

 I've just had the privilege of speaking at the national conference of TravelManagers Australia, a subsidiary of New Zealand's House of Travel.
 Kim Mason, one of their top agents, is a young mum in Sydney and yet she runs her travel business in about 20 hours a week.
 Given that travel is usually a very reactive business, I was very keen to find out Kim's secrets.